Official State of Rhode Island website

-Rhode Island law requires the Department of Health to provide vaccines for routine childhood immunization for children as recommended by the Advisory Committee on Immunization Practices (ACIP) and the American Academy of Pediatrics and adult vaccines as recommended by the ACIP to the extent permitted by available funds.
-Eliminating cost as a barrier to immunization helps to ensure that all children and adults are vaccinated according to the Centers for Disease Control and Prevention recommended childhood, adolescent and adult immunization schedules.
+Rhode Island law requires the Rhode Island Department of Health (RIDOH) to provide vaccines for routine immunizations for children and adults.
+Eliminating cost as a barrier to immunization helps ensure all Rhode Islanders children and adults are vaccinated based on the following guidance:

-The Department of Health receives feedback and guidance on state vaccine policy from the Vaccine Advisory Committee.
+RIDOH receives feedback and guidance on state vaccine policy from the Rhode Island Vaccine Advisory Committee (VAC).

 Funding Sources

-Rhode Island's vaccine policy is supported by three major funding sources:
+Rhode Island's vaccine policy is supported by 3 major funding sources:

 1. Federal funding through the Vaccines for Children Program provides all recommended vaccines for eligible children.
-Eligible children include those that are uninsured, under-insured (insurance does not cover vaccine), Medicaid eligible, and American Indian or Alaska Native.
+Eligible children include those who are uninsured, under-insured (insurance does not cover vaccination), Medicaid eligible, and American Indian or Alaska Native.

 3. The Section 317 Program is a discretionary federal grant program that provides vaccines to underinsured children and adolescents not served by the Vaccines for Children program, and as funding permits to uninsured and underinsured adults.